FarhadNuri/Keen-Keeper/README.md

 ## Local Storage

-Timeline interactions are saved in browser's local storage.
-Data persists between sessions but clears when browser storage is manually cleared.
+Timeline interactions are written to browser local storage during app use.
+The app clears this storage on initialization, so reload starts with fresh timeline and chart state.

 ## Browser Reloads

-Browser reload clears all timeline data.
-Local storage is cleared on app initialization for fresh sessions.
+Reloading the browser on any page (including a user details page) keeps you on the same route.
+Timeline interaction storage is reset on app initialization, so timeline and chart data both start fresh after reload.

+## Timeline Behavior

+- Filter timeline by interaction type: All, Call, Text, Video
+- New check-ins are inserted at the top immediately so the latest interaction is visible first

 ## React Router